Chester Barrie: Present

 However, in October 2019 Prominent Europe announced to its Chester Barrie staff that they were under threat of redundancy as they looked to restructure the overall business and in January 2020, Prominent Europe made the decision to close its branded business, with the closure of the Savile Row flagship (the building has since been taken up by Daisy Knatchbull) and it being exited from the aforementioned department stores.
 The last remaining store is the Chester Barrie outlet in York, which is scheduled to close in early 2021.
 It is unknown if there is a buyer in place to salvage the brand.

+In 2022 Prominent Europe sold Chester Barrie to a UK based private consortium with extensive industry experience and plans for the brand worldwide.